-All Student Affairs departments are operating virtually and staff members are ready to assist you, whether they are on campus or working remotely.
-Please call 724-938-5375 or email firstname.lastname@example.org.
+Student Affairs staff members are ready to assist you, whether they are on campus or working remotely.
+Please call 724-938-4439 or email firstname.lastname@example.org.

-If you have a fever, cough or other symptoms, please call your doctor.
-Professionals at the Student Health Center will be checking voicemail left at 724-938-4232.
+If you have a fever, cough or other symptoms, please contact the Student Health Center at 724-938-4232.
 The Health Center they will schedule an appointment (following social distancing guidelines) or provide tele-medicine services.